Leader Rotation Is Not Enough: Scrutinizing Leadership Democracy of Chained BFT Consensus: MDP Modeling

 \section{MDP Modeling}

 In this section, we develop a systematic framework for modeling chained BFT protocols and evaluating their leadership democracy.
-Our framework leverages the Markov Decision Process (MDP), a well-established mathematical model that allows us to find utility-maximizing strategies in a stochastic environment.
+Our framework leverages the Markov Decision Process (MDP), a well-established mathematical model that describes the decision-making process of an agent taking actions in a specific state and transitioning to the next state, where each state transition is associated with a reward.
+It allows us to find utility-maximizing strategies in a stochastic environment.
 The reason for using MDPs is their ability to accurately capture the sequential and probabilistic nature of the block proposing process, allowing them to obtain the optimal adversarial strategies.
 Unlike game theory or discrete event simulations, MDPs efficiently handle dynamic state transitions and offer flexibility to adapt the model to different blockchain protocols and attack scenarios.

 MDP has been commonly used to analyze PoW-based Nakamoto-style consensus protocols~\cite{sapirshtein2017optimal, gervais2016security, zhang2017necessity}.
+MDP abstracts the chain structure and incorporates randomness in block generation.
 However, existing models cannot be applied to chained BFT protocols.
-The key reason is that chained BFT protocols have different consensus rules to commit blocks.
-The huge difference leads to different security guarantees; Nakamoto-style consensus only provides probabilistic security for blocks, whereas chained BFT protocols can ensure that a committed block will never be reverted (\ie, finality~\cite{hotstuffPODC}).
+The key reason is that chained BFT protocols have different rules for reaching consensus and committing blocks. {PoW protocols lack the concept of leader nodes.
+Instead, nodes in PoW protocols propose blocks by solving mathematical puzzles. } The huge differences lead to different security guarantees; Nakamoto-style consensus only provides probabilistic security for blocks, whereas chained BFT protocols can ensure that a committed block will never be reverted (\ie, finality~\cite{hotstuffPODC}).
 All these differences require us to design new models for chained BFT protocols.

 We also observe that in chained BFT, a block has multiple statuses: being certified (\ie, forming a QC), being locked (\ie, must be extended by subsequent certified blocks), and being committed (\ie, accepted by all nodes).
 These statuses significantly increase the state space's size and the action space's complexity, making it more difficult to model the chained BFT protocols.
-Thus, we simplify the protocol and confine the adversary’s actions to build MDP modeling for various chained BFT protocols.
-These simplifications on state space and action space still enable the modeling to consider all relevant decision processes and state transitions.
+Thus, we simplify the protocols and confine the adversary’s actions to build MDP modeling for various chained BFT protocols. {Such simplifications prevent the state space from exploding while still preserving the essential dynamics, making the resulting MDP solvable yet expressive enough to capture all critical decision processes and state transitions.}